pengelana/VTL/README.md

-# VTL
-Vaccinated Travel Lane.
+# VTL, Vaccinated Travel Lane.

 **_Travelling to Indonesia during pandemic is not easy._**